wtoivo/RM2-F2F-quali-book/docs/01-labs.md

 <div class="info">
-<p><em>Research Question: How does students' sense of belonging relate
-to participation in team sport?</em></p>
+<p><em>Research Question: How does students’ sense of belonging relate to participation in team sport?</em></p>
 <ol style="list-style-type: decimal">
 <li>How many hours of group sport do you participate in each week?</li>
 <li>What does being a part of a team mean to you?</li>
 <li>What does belonging mean to you?</li>
-<li>How has your sense of belonging improved since joining your sports
+<li>How has your sense of belonging improved since joining your sports group?</li>
-group?</li>
-<li>I'm going to go round the group one at a time.
-I need each person to
-tell me about a time where they've felt that they haven't belonged to their team, and how that impacted on them personally?</li>
+<li>I’m going to go round the group one at a time.
+I need each person to tell me about a time where they’ve felt that they haven’t belonged to their team, and how that impacted on them personally?</li>
-<li>Please tell me, on a scale of 1-5 (with 1 being not at all and 5
-being hugely) how much you feel like you belong to your sports team?</li>
+<li>Please tell me, on a scale of 1-5 (with 1 being not at all and 5 being hugely) how much you feel like you belong to your sports team?</li>
 <li>Do you like being a part of a sports team?</li>
 </ol>
 </div>